Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Sans Souci had a median income among taxpayers of $55,519 and an average income of $76,857 in the financial year 2023, according to ATO data aggregated by AreaSearch.
-These figures compare to Greater Sydney's median income of $60,817 and average income of $83,003 for the same period.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $60,438 (median) and $83,667 (average).
-The 2021 Census reported that household, family and personal incomes in Sans Souci were at the 58th percentile nationally.
-Income distribution showed that 28.7% of residents (3,234 people) fell into the $1,500 - $2,999 bracket, similar to the broader area where 30.9% occupied this bracket.
-High housing costs consumed 17.8% of income, but strong earnings placed disposable income at the 55th percentile nationally.
-The suburb's SEIFA income ranking placed it in the 7th decile.
+The suburb of Sans Souci has an above average national income level according to AreaSearch's aggregation of ATO data for financial year 2023.
+The median income among taxpayers in Sans Souci is $55,519 and the average income stands at $76,857.
+These figures compare to Greater Sydney's median income of $60,817 and average income of $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $60,438 (median) and $83,667 (average).
+According to the 2021 Census, household, family and personal incomes in Sans Souci are at the 58th percentile nationally.
+Income distribution shows that the $1,500 - $2,999 bracket dominates with 28.7% of residents (3,234 people), similar to the broader area where 30.9% occupy this bracket.
+High housing costs consume 17.8% of income, but strong earnings place disposable income at the 55th percentile nationally.
+The suburb's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income